9/16 Projection, Banner Drop, and Demonstration

 At the rally outside, people chanted slogans such as "Stop denials with AI!
 How many people have to die?" and "One struggle, one fight!
 Healthcare is a human right!"

-During the rally, billboard trucks circled the courthouse (see more on our Billboard Project page).
+During the rally, billboard trucks circled the courthouse.
 Our large LED truck featured the words "NO MORE DEATH BY DENIAL" accompanying pictures of those killed by the insurance industry.
 The QR code on this truck linked to our healthcare page.

 The "DEATH BY DENIALS" truck featured people who died due to health insurance denials